zsxkib/diffusion-pipe/README.md

 ## Features
 - Pipeline parallelism, for training models larger than can fit on a single GPU
-    - There's currently a bug that prevents pipeline parallelism from working with HunyuanVideo
 - Full fine tune support for:
     - Flux
 - LoRA support for: